The Daoism (Taoist) tradition

 Daoist ceremony at Lingyun Mountain, Nanchong, Sichuan Copyright © Dreamstime see image license

-Daoism was popular during the Tang dynasty, particularly as it promised long life, if not immortality for those that followed its tenets.
+Daoism was popular during the Tang dynasty, particularly as it promised long life, if not immortality, for those that followed its tenets.
 Development was stimulated by rivalry with Buddhism with which it shares a number of core beliefs.
-When Buddhism first arrived it was initially said that Laozi must have gone to the west (India) and founded Buddhism.
-In popular culture Daoism with its pantheon of minor gods and spirits offers a good excuse to hold festivals.
+In popular culture Daoism with its pantheon of minor gods and spirits, as everything is regarded as having a spirit, offers a good excuse to hold festivals.
 For centuries Daoism was considered the religion of the ordinary people while Confucianism was the religion of the ruling elite.
 The folk religion strand of Daoism has even older roots as it grew out of ancient beliefs in spirits and mediums when sorcerers and mediums possessed the power to appease angry local spirits.
 Somewhere in the range of thousands of deities will be one who may respond to offerings with the required good luck; money; rain or healing that the petitioner needs.
 This has echoes with the pantheon ➚ of Greek and Roman gods; goddesses and other spirits.
-Daoism is closely related to Feng Shui, which is concerned with the harmonious arrangement of people within the environment and Taijiquan with the emphasis on strengthening the life force or ‘Qi’.
+Daoism is closely related to Feng Shui, which is concerned with the harmonious arrangement of people within the environment and Taijiquan emphasizing the strengthening the life force or ‘Qi’.
 It is in Daoism that people seek the balance between the opposing forces of Yin and Yang.

 Daoist Sacred Mountains